JAlcocerT/JAlcocerT/content/blog/entrep-flaskcms.md

 This approach gives you a complete, file-based CMS with a rich, client-side editing experience that feels very much like using Front Matter CMS, but fully integrated into your Flask application.

+{{% /details %}}

+The idea:

+1. Take a SSG Theme
+2. Get the main page stuff configurable via .env
+3. Give possibility to easy add/edit/remove the posts